Knee Replacement in Thailand Your guide to cost, top specialists & hospitals

 How Long to Stay in Thailand

 Plan for 10–14 days.
 Days one and two cover pre-operative assessment (weight-bearing X-rays, blood work, and surgical consultation).
 Surgery on day two or three.
-Three to five days of inpatient recovery with daily physiotherapy.
+The package covers four nights in hospital for one knee and five for both.
 The remaining days cover outpatient follow-up, wound check, X-ray review, and fitness-to-fly assessment.

 What's Included in a Medical Trip